-Services Now for Adult Persons, Inc., was born in 1980 through the cooperative efforts of community and professional people concerned with the lack of senior services in Eastern Queens.
-Seed money was provided by Aid Association for Lutherans (AAL), a fraternal benefit society based in Appleton, Wisconsin.
-The established goal was to help improve the quality of life for people over the age of 60 and to help them maintain the dignity of independent living.
+SNAP was founded in 1980 through the cooperative efforts of community and professional people concerned with the lack of senior services in Eastern Queens.
+Seed money was provided by the Aid Association of Lutherans (AAL), a fraternal benefit society based in Appleton, Wisconsin.
+SNAP incorporated in 1981 and began receiving government funding to provide social services.

-We are proud of our accomplishments.
-The expansion and growth of the agency these past years are testimony to the hard work and dedication of an involved Board of Directors, wonderful staff, motivated volunteers, loyal community residents and participants and, of course, to public and private financial support.
+SNAP is proud of its accomplishments.
+The expansion and growth of the agency these past years are testimony to the hard work and dedication of an involved Board of Directors, dedicated staff, motivated volunteers, loyal community residents and participants and of course, to public and private financial support.
 We look forward to the future with optimism and confidence that we will continue to successfully contribute to the well-being of the senior population.